Person-Centered TherapyEarly years children aged 5-7 in blue V-neck jumpers engage in person-centered therapy with supportive teacher

 Person-centered therapy is a widely used approach that focuses on creating a supportive and non-judgmental space for clients to explore their thoughts, feelings, and experiences.
 Here are seven common person-centered therapy techniques that therapists use to facilitate self-awareness and promote positive change:

 1. Setting Clear Boundaries: Therapists establish clear guidelines and boundaries to create a safe and predictable environment.
-This helps clients feel secure and know what to expect in sessions, fostering trust and open communication.
+This helps clients feel secure and know what to expect in sessions, developing trust and open communication.

 2. Acting as a Sounding Board: Therapists listen actively and attentively, providing a space for clients to express themselves freely.
 By being a non-judgmental sounding board, therapists allow clients to explore their own thoughts and emotions without interruption or criticism.